Signs of a Failing Timing Belt: What to Watch For

 Can a timing belt look fine and still be bad?

-Is a timing belt covered under any warranty?
+Is a timing belt covered under warranty?

 Bottom Line